dojo/docs/dojox/calendar.rst

 ======================== ===========
 Class                    Description
 ======================== ===========
-MobileCalendar           The mobile specific calendar that defines a column view and a matrix view with touch interactions enabled and specific default renderers.
 MatrixView               The view that displays days as a matrix of days.
 SimpleColumnView         The view that displays each day as a column.
 ColumnView               A SimpleColumnView with a secondary sheet that is showing all day events.